clesleycode/intro-stats-python/stats.md

 ![alt text](https://github.com/lesley2958/stats-programmers/blob/master/variance.png?raw=true "Logo Title Text 1")

-The x<sub>i</sub> - &mu; is called the "deviation from the mean", making the variance the mean multipled by the squared deviation.
+The x<sub>i</sub> - &mu; is called the "deviation from the mean", making the variance the squared deviation multiplied by 1 over the number of samples.
 This is why the square root of the variance, &sigma;, is called the <b>standard deviation</b>.

 Using the mean function we created above, we'll write up a function that calculates the variance: